-Labor and overhead costs account for the majority of our cost of service.
+Labor, materials and overhead costs account for the majority of our cost of service.
 Accordingly, labor management and utilization have the most impact on our project performance.
 Given the fixed price nature of much of our project work, if our initial estimate of project costs is wrong or we incur cost overruns that cannot be recovered in change orders, we can experience reduced profits or even significant losses on fixed price project work.
 We also perform some project work on a cost-plus or a time and materials basis, under which we are paid our costs incurred plus an agreed-upon profit margin, and such projects are sometimes subject to a guaranteed maximum cost.
 These margins are frequently less than fixed-price contract margins because there is less risk of unrecoverable cost overruns in cost-plus or time and materials work.

-As of September 30, 2020, we had 6,022 projects in process.
-Our average project takes six to nine months to complete, with an average contract price of approximately \$835,000.
+As of March 31, 2021, we had 5,837 projects in process.
+Our average project takes six to nine months to complete, with an average contract price of approximately \$853,000.
 Our projects generally require working capital funding of equipment and labor costs.
 Customer payments on periodic billings generally do not recover these costs until late in the job.
 Our average project duration, together with typical retention terms as discussed above, generally allow us to complete the realization of revenue and earnings in cash within one year.
 We have what we consider to be a well-diversified distribution of revenue across end-use sectors that we believe reduces our exposure to negative developments in any given sector.
 Because of the integral nature of our services to most buildings, we have the legal right in almost all cases to attach liens to buildings or related funding sources when we have not been fully paid for installing systems, except with respect to some government buildings.
 The service work that we do, which is discussed further below, usually does not give rise to lien rights.

 We also perform larger projects.
-Taken together, projects with contract prices of \$1 million or more totaled \$4.4 billion of aggregate contract value as of September 30, 2020, or approximately 87% of a total contract value for all projects in progress, totaling \$5.0 billion.
+Taken together, projects with contract prices of \$1 million or more totaled \$4.4 billion of aggregate contract value as of March 31, 2021, or approximately 87% of a total contract value for all projects in progress, totaling \$5.0 billion.
+Generally, projects closer in size to \$1 million will be completed in one year or less.
 It is unusual for us to work on a project that exceeds two years in length.

-A stratification of projects in progress as of September 30, 2020, by contract price, is as follows:
+A stratification of projects in progress as of March 31, 2021, by contract price, is as follows: